Stainless Steel 431

 This alloy takes well to hot heading and drop forging.
 Heat to 2100/2200ºF (1150/1205ºC), then forge; cool small forgings slowly and large forgings in dry lime or ashes.
 Cool to room temperature before post-forge annealing.
 Do not forge below 1650ºF (900ºC.)

-Temper: at a temperature to give desired mechanical properties.
+Temper at a temperature to give desired mechanical properties.
 Soak at least one hour – longer for large parts – and air cool.
-Temper between 700/1050ºF (370/565ºC): lower toughness and corrosion resistance may obtain outside this temperature range, but depending upon other required properties it may still be necessary to forsake some toughness and corrosion resistance.
+Tempering between 700/1050ºF (370/565ºC) may result in lower toughness and corrosion resistance, but depending upon other required properties it may still be necessary to forsake some toughness and corrosion resistance.
 Experience will be the guide here.

 The alloy shows fairly good machinability, but there will be some gall and build up on the cutting edge of the tools.